spesmilo/electrum-docs/gpg-check.rst

   WARNING: This key is not certified with a trusted signature!
   gpg:          There is no indication that the signature belongs to the owner.

-As it simply means you have not established a web of trust with other GPG users
+as it simply means you have not established a web of trust with other GPG users